-AquaJet XT® is a touchless car wash system designed by Mark VII, a subsidiary of the world’s largest manufacturer of car wash equipment, WashTec AG.
-This system is marketed as a huge improvement on traditional automated car wash systems, delivering not only a better wash but also better water conservation.
+Mark VII is the designer the touchless car wash system AquaJet XT® .
+It is a subsidiary of the world’s largest manufacturer of car wash equipment, WashTec AG.
+Detailers market this system as a huge improvement on traditional automated car wash systems.
+It delivers not only a better wash but also better water conservation.
 Does this system really stand up to its advertised image?
 Let’s find out.

 How Does the AquaJet® Touchless Car Wash Work?

 The AquaJet system is a drive-through automatic system.
-After selecting the wash you require, a LED lighting system will direct you to stop, move forward and move backwards, much like the lighting system at a pedestrian crossing.
-According to the official website, the Express Wash or the basic wash is completed in less than 10 minutes while the Premium Wash is completed in less than 15 minutes.
+After selecting the wash you require, a LED lighting system will direct you to stop, move forward and move backwards.
+It is much like the lighting system at a pedestrian crossing.
+According to the official website, the Express Wash or the basic wash finishes the program in less than 10 minutes while the Premium Wash takes less than 15 minutes.
 Here are the stages of the Premium Wash:

 - Pre-soaking the vehicle – Nozzles lower towards the front and the back of the vehicle at the same time to maximize time.
 Nozzles are also located on the sides.

 - Spraying of a car wash chemical to loosen dirt.
-The chemical is allowed to sit for approximately two and a half minutes, giving it additional time to work on hardened dirt and grime.
+The machine leaves the chemical to sit for approximately two and a half minutes, giving it additional time to work on hardened dirt and grime.

 - Wheels are cleaned by a brush that is rotating at a high speed.

 - The chemical is removed by a high pressure wash.